PierreAdrienDelisle/pred-fit_iot_lab_collecte-de-donnees-auto/README.md

 - Gather all the data from the nodes
 - Compute them and push them in the TSDB

-You can also run this script at any time you want using the following:
+You can also run this script at any time you want using the following options:
+ratio: Reserve a certain percentage of the testbed nodes - Ex: If 100 nodes are available, A value of 70 will reserve 70 nodes for your data collection
+site: Specify on which site you want to gather the data - Example: lille

 ### CRON: